Celeste Woss y Gil

-Celeste Agustina Woss y Gil (5 May 1891 – 1985) was a Dominican Republic painter, educator, and feminist activist, remembered as one of the most influential Dominican artists from the 20th century.
-Born in Santo Domingo and daughter to former president Alejandro Woss y Gil, she was 12 years old when her family left the country in exile after her father’s second presidential term ended in 1903.
+Celeste Agustina Woss y Gil (5 May 1891 – 1985) was a Dominican painter, educator, and feminist activist, remembered as one of the most influential Dominican artists from the 20th century.
+Born in Santo Domingo and daughter to former president Alejandro Woss y Gil, she was 12 years old when her family left the country in exile after her father's second presidential term ended in 1903.
 She spent the rest of her early years living and studying art in Paris, Cuba, and New York City.

 Her style fuses post-impressionist influences from Europe with a distinctly Caribbean flavor.
-She is known for her nudes of Dominican Republic women and scenes of bustling marketplaces.
-In 1924, she put on a solo exhibition of her work, making it a landmark show for Dominican Republic art history, being the first woman to do so in that country.
+She is known for her nudes of women and scenes of bustling marketplaces.
+In 1924, she put on a solo exhibition of her work, being the first woman to do so in the country.

 Woss y Gil is especially remembered as an influential educator who would go on to teach some of the most well known native artists of the 20th century.
-She opened a small art school in Santo Domingo in 1924, and later a painting and drawing academy in 1931.
+She opened an art school in Santo Domingo in 1924, and later a painting and drawing academy in 1931.
 In August 1942, Woss y Gil joined the newly established National School of Fine Arts as founding faculty along with artists Josep Gausachs, George Hausdorf, José Vela Zanetti, and Manolo Pascual, later becoming the director.
 Among her students were artists Gilberto Hernández Ortega and Delia Weber.

 Woss y Gil died in 1985, aged 94–95, in Santo Domingo.

 Early life and education

-Woss y Gil was born on May 5, 1891 in Santo Domingo to María Altagracia Ricart Pérez and two-time former president Alejandro Woss y Gil (1885-1887 and 1903).
-Alejandro Woss y Gil served briefly as president in 1903; because he was removed from office after only a few short months, the Woos y Gil family left for France in exile, living there until 1912 before moving to Cuba.
+Woss y Gil was born on May 5, 1891, in Santo Domingo to María Altagracia Ricart Pérez and two-time former president Alejandro Woss y Gil (1885-1887 and 1903).
+Alejandro Woss y Gil served briefly as president in 1903; because he was removed from office after only a few short months, the Woss y Gil family left for France in exile, living there until 1912 before moving to Cuba.

 Her initial art studies began under the guidance of Abelardo Rodríguez Urdaneta in Santo Domingo.
 Living in Cuba, Woss y Gil enrolled at the Painting Academy in Santiago de Cuba, under the instruction of José Joaquín Tejada.
 Here, she participated in her first exhibition.

 From 1920 to 1922 she lived in New York City and continue her studies, enrolling at the Art Students League of New York and the National Academy of Design, during which she studied with Ashcan realist artist George Luks and impressionist Frank DuMond.
 Her work was first exhibited in the United States in 1923 in an Art Students League exhibition.